Why Every Surfer Should Have a Fish Surfboard

 The man behind who brought us all the Fish Surfboard, Mr. Steve Lis and the original concept.

 The classic twin keel fish, developed in the mid 70’s as a knee board by Steve Lis.
-Pintail surfboards where a favorite of his, but his swim fins would hang over the side creating drag.
+Pintail surfboards where a favourite of his, but his swim fins would hang over the side creating drag.
 He decided to split the tail, giving him the width needed to support his fins, while still holding on to the performance characteristics of a pintail.
 This fish proved to be a barrel machine, able to paddle in early, take fairly late drops, hold high and tight in the pocket and was snappy off the top.
 It wasn’t long until he had refined the design to suit stand up surfers, and the fish design took off.

 Only slight refinements have happened to the overall design of the classic twin keel fish, and this style of board is still one of the most popular designs to hit the surf world.
 Most shapers or brands that offer alternative boards will have a version of the classic fish design available to order.